 A great place to begin your planning is to look at what you take with you on daily outings.
 What do you need for a day trip to grandma's house or an afternoon with friends?
 This is a good indicator of what you will need on a flight.

 Because delays are common, double the number of diapers, snacks, formula and other items of that nature.
 If you don't need them- great!
 Better to be prepared.
 Also carry on one extra outfit for toddlers and at least two extra outfits for infants.
 Accidents happen and clean, dry clothes go a long way to calming a fussy baby.

 Bring a few quiet toys that your child likes.
-If they especially love a toy that makes noise, cover the speaker with a bit of masking tape; your child will still be able to hear it but it won’t be so bothersome to surrounding passengers.
+If they especially love a toy that makes noise, cover the speaker with a bit of masking tape; your child will still be able to hear it but it won't be so bothersome to surrounding passengers.
 Also pack a few new, small toys and books in your carry on.
-Wrap them, if you like, and offer them when boredom sets in.
+Wrap them, if you like (sometimes the unwrapping is the best part!), and offer them when boredom sets in.

 Packing for Your Trip